UI of the Costco checkout on a laptop, phone and tablet.

 The order confirmation page in mobile.

-The Order Confirmation page.
+The Order Confirmation page on desktop.
 "Cancel Order" functionality not shown.

 My Deliverables: